IBM/ibm-spectrum-scale-bridge-for-grafana/README.md

 ## License

-IBM Spectrum Scale bridge for Grafana is licensed under version 2.0 of the Apache License.
+IBM Storage Scale bridge for Grafana is licensed under version 2.0 of the Apache License.
 See the [LICENSE](LICENSE.txt) file for details.